skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Click Start.
 When the log file says complete, choose "Zip and Exit", and then install the zip file as a mod in MO2.

+Open your DynDOLOD install directory, and edit \Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini.
+Set Wizard=0.
+Set Level32=1.
+Set WorkaroundLargeReferencesBugs=1.

-Launch DynDOLOD, Click Advanced \>\>, right click in worldspaces and select all, click 'High' button at right, configure remaining checkboxes as seen below.
+Launch DynDOLOD, right click in worldspaces and select all, click 'High' button at right, configure remaining checkboxes as seen below.

 ![](./assets/img/dyndolod.PNG)

 Additionally, if you are generating Grass LOD, check that box.

+Scroll down to the bottom of the rules section.
+Doubleclick the rule for "tree" and in the popup, set LOD Level 32 dropdown to Billboard6.
+Doubleclick the rule for "/" and in the popup, set LOD Level 32 dropdown to Level0.

 Click start.